project-oak/arcsjs-chromium/doc/explainer/index.md

 Considering the existing browser-provided UI picker patterns, they do work in reducing fingerprinting risk.
 It can therefore be tempting to just continue adding more API-specific browser UI pickers as needed, and consider alternate ways to allow styling.
 However, apart from the intrusive end-user workflow noted earlier, (a) this puts an ongoing development burden on the browser vendors, (b) the feedback loop with developers may be slow, and (c) the styling support may have limited flexibility.

 The proposal here aims at a middle ground: developers would get a lot more flexibility.
 There will still be some styling and functionality constraints, but when encountered, they can work with browser vendors to add or improve trusted components to support their use case.
 These can be designed in a way that ideally serves many more developers for even more use cases.
+An explicit goal is to make that UI feel like a natural part of the application's UI, as opposed to system UI.

 In a manner that is perhaps similar to the way that Houdini allows browser vendors to put more power directly into the hands of web developers to customize things like component layout and paint, this proposal could do the same for pickers and other APIs at risk of fingerprinting concerns.
 This would be achieved via, essentially, a browser-hosted policy-preserving managed component graph, with hooks allowing for developer customization.